Home » Movies » Hugo (2011)

 Trivia

-• Martin Scorsese’s first film aimed primarily at a family audience.
+• Hugo marked Martin Scorsese’s first film specifically aimed at a family audience and his first significant use of 3D technology.

 Why Watch?